yangz10/Lending-Club-Analysis/README.md

 ## 1.0 Perspective

-Individual loans always been used to predict whether a certain loan will default and then calculate the **default rate**.
-According to the exposure, people can use all these data to estimate final net loss.
+Individual loans have always been used to predict whether a certain loan will default and then calculate the **default rate**.
+According to the exposure, people can use all these data to estimate the final net loss.
 Moreover, people can estimate certain losses under different scenarios - stress testing.
 This is a typical perspective from risk management - internal perspective.

 **However**, one unique perspective is from competitor’s perspective.
 As major competitors of  Lending club, banks have natural advantages like security.
 As a consequence, I come up with the first question.